 By Barney Blakeney

-Tamika Gadson is a Charleston area organizer committed to fighting for racial and social justice and lifting up the voices of those in marginalized communities.
-In January, as the lead organizer with Women’s March South Carolina affiliate chapter, Gadson spearheaded a tribute rally honoring the legacy and life of Septima P. Clark.
+Tamika Gadsden is a Charleston area organizer committed to fighting for racial and social justice and lifting up the voices of those in marginalized communities.
+In January, as the lead organizer with Women’s March South Carolina affiliate chapter, Gadsden spearheaded a tribute rally honoring the legacy and life of Septima P. Clark.

 Mathis also is passionate about making advances in racial, social, and economic equity.
 She has consulted, advised, and played a key role in campaigns for three South Carolina candidates, including Ginny Deerin’s Campaign for Secretary of State.
 Most recently, she served as an Election Fellow with RESULTS Educational Fund, where she educated members of Congress on key RESULTS global policy issues, including maternal and child health, and access to education.
 Currently, Mathis serves as the executive director of Charleston Friends of the Library and is a legislative fellow with Amnesty International USA.
 She is an executive board member for the Charleston County Democratic Women and a member of the Charleston Social Justice and Racial Equity Council.